Shesekino/bleach/README.md

 For private repositories:

-Obtain a GitHub access token (TODO: link) with `repo` permissions, then set it as an environment variable:
+Obtain a GitHub access token with `repo` permissions, then set it as an environment variable:

 `export BLEACH_GITHUB_ACCESS_TOKEN=<access token>`